Neemat Frem

-Neemat Georges Frem (Arabic: نعمة جورج افرام; born 10 September 1967) is a prominent Lebanese politician, businessman, and entrepreneur.
+Neemat Georges Frem (Arabic: نعمة جورج افرام; born 10 September 1967) is a Lebanese politician, businessman, and entrepreneur.
 He is currently a Member of the Lebanese Parliament representing the Keserwan and Byblos constituency and has been serving since May 2022.

 Early life and education

 Neemat Frem was born on 10 September 1967 in Jounieh, Keserwan of Lebanon.
 He is the son of INDEVCO Group founder Georges Frem, a Lebanese politician who served as a minister in various cabinets over three periods, between 1982 and 2003.

 He completed school at Collège Saint Joseph – Antoura, and graduated from the American University of Beirut with a bachelor's degree in Electrical Engineering in 1991.
 He then completed a postgraduate diploma on leadership and business from Harvard University Business School, Georgetown University Business School and Stanford University Business School.

 In July 2018, Frem received a Doctorate Honoris Causa from the Holy Spirit University of Kaslik.